geoeguren/casux/CONTRIBUTING.md

 ### Adding coverage for a new country

 This is one of the most valuable contributions.
-The process is documented in:
+The process spans several files — follow all steps to ensure the country works correctly across every part of the app.

+**1. Geographic data**

 - [`geo_maps/TEMPLATE.js`](geo_maps/TEMPLATE.js) — expected format for geographic data
 - [`geo_maps/FORMATO.md`](geo_maps/FORMATO.md) — detailed specification
+- Create `geo_maps/[country]/` with region/department/municipality files
+- Register it in `geo_maps/index.js`

+**2. WFS/REST layers**

-- [`layers/sources.js`](layers/sources.js) — how to register a new WFS source
+- [`layers/sources.js`](layers/sources.js) — register the new source (server URL, type, attribution)

-In broad strokes: identify the official cartographic agency for the country, verify it has a public WFS server, follow the template to create the layer files, and open a Pull Request.
+- Create `layers/[country]/` with layer files following the existing schema
+- Add the index in `layers/[country]/index.js` and import it in `layers/index.js`

+**3. LLM rules** — this step is frequently missed and is critical

+- `api/prompts/_shared.js` → `buildReglasRegiones()`: add the regions/provinces/departments of the new country so the LLM can use `clipArea` correctly
+- `api/prompts/_shared.js` → `buildReglasCQL()`: add the geographic filter fields specific to the new country's layers (equivalent to the existing Argentina, Uruguay and Chile rules)
+- `api/prompts/_es.js`, `_en.js`, `_pt.js` → coverage rules: the LLM needs to know which countries are available so it doesn't fabricate data for uncovered countries

+**4. Documentation**

+- `README.md` and `README.es.md`: move the country from "Coming soon" to "Available" in the coverage table, add it to the geographic layers description and the data sources section

 ### Contributing code